Terenceyuyue/varFEM/README.md

 ## Arrangement of the ongoing Toolbox

-- The toolbox has two important folders：fem and variational.
+- The toolbox has two important folders：fem and varFEM.

   - fem: contains all source files for solving various partial differential equations related to the revision of FEMs for the classical problems.